 Simple.
 Keeping your gut flora populations healthy and happy keeps you healthy and happy even when you drink or eat too many of the wrong things.

-This isn’t a license to throw all dietary caution to the wind, however.
+Taking probiotics or prebiotics, however, isn’t a license to throw all dietary caution to the wind.
 Far from it.
-Many of the foods we eat and the alcohol we ingest predisposes to small intestinal bacterial overgrowth and liver disease for reasons I’ve already covered.
+Many of the foods we eat and the alcohol we ingest predispose us to small intestinal bacterial overgrowth and liver disease for reasons I’ve already covered.

 And while limiting or avoiding those foods or curbing binge drinking is a very important first step, it is not likely to restore your liver health if you don’t correct the disordered gut flora that got you there in the first place.

 Forsyth C.B., Farhadi A., Jakate S.M., Tang Y., Shaikh M., Keshavarzian A. (2009) Lactobacillus GG treatment ameliorates alcohol-induced intestinal oxidative stress, gut leakiness, and liver injury in a rat model of alcoholic steatohepatitis.
 Alcohol, 43: 163-172.